Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 a downlink, on SCHC FPortDown from the SCHC gateway different from an SCHC ACK REQ: it indicates that the SCHC gateway has received the ACK message.

-Following the reception of a FCN=All-1 fragment (the last fragment of a datagram), if all fragments have been received and the RCS is not correct, the device SHALL transmit a Receiver-Abort fragment.
-The device SHALL keep this Abort message in memory until it receives a downlink, on SCHC FPortDown, from the SCHC gateway different from an SCHC ACK REQ indicating that the SCHC gateway has received the Abort message.
-The fragmentation receiver (device) does not implement retransmission timer and inactivity timer.

 The fragmentation sender (the SCHC gateway) implements an inactivity timer with a default duration of 12 hours.
 Once a fragmentation session is started, if the SCHC gateway has not received any ACK or Receiver-Abort message 12 hours after